Corrade/OW-workshop/101/README.md

 ### v1.5: Minor bug fixes
 - Disabled Sigma.
+- Games now start immediately.
+- Disabled the in-game announcer.
 - Fixed a bug with respawning multiple times in a very short interval.
 - Removed a small impulse the player would receive towards their opponent upon respawning.
-- Disabled the in-game announcer.